-Company law and registered social housing legislation requires the directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the financial statements of the Company in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
-Under this legislation the financial statements are required to present fairly the financial position and performance of the Company and within the Companies Act 2006 they are required to be prepared to give a true and fair view in their presentation.
+Company law and registered social housing legislation requires the directors to prepare financial statements each financial year.
+RHL financial statements are prepared in accordance with international accounting standards required by the Companies Act 2006.
+Under this legislation the financial statements are required to present fairly the financial position and performance of the Company.